Wallauerr/dotfiles/README.md

    stow yazi
    ```

-## Desinstalação
+## Uninstallation

-Para remover as configurações, navegue até o diretório `Dotfiles` e use o comando `stow -D` seguido do nome do pacote:
+To remove the configurations, navigate to the `Dotfiles` directory and use the `stow -D` command followed by the package name:
 ```bash
 cd ~/Dotfiles
 stow -D nvim
 stow -D zed
 stow -D fish